Murderbot (TV series): Release

 The first two episodes of Murderbot premiered on Apple TV+ on May 16, 2025, with subsequent episodes released weekly.
 The first season consists of ten episodes.

 Reception

+Even before the release of the show, numerous media sources had commented on the titular character as being coded as autistic and agender.

 On the review aggregator website Rotten Tomatoes, Murderbot has an approval rating of 96% with an average score of 7.5/10, based on 76 critics' reviews.
-The website's critical consensus states, "Alexander Skarsgård's superbly dry wit brings a lot of heart to Murderbot, making for a refreshingly jaunty sci-fi saga about finally coming out of one's shell."
+The website's critical consensus states, "Alexander Skarsgård's superbly dry wit brings a lot of heart to Murderbot, making for a refreshingly jaunty sci-fi saga about finally coming out of one's shell".
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100, based on 28 critics, indicating "generally favorable" reviews.

+Some reviewers have criticized Murderbot's changes to Wells' original books.
+Angela Watercutter of Wired noted that the series has significant tonal differences from the books and noted the show's changes to characters, particularly Murderbot and Dr. Mensah, and Wells' social commentary.

 Accolades

-Murderbot was a finalist for the Dragon Award for Best Science Fiction or Fantasy TV Series.
+Murderbot was a finalist for the 2025 Dragon Award for Best Science Fiction or Fantasy TV Series.

+The episode All Systems Red won Best Dramatic Presentation, Short Form at the 2026 Hugo awards.

+Tommy Arnold won the 2025 Concept Art Association Award in the category of Live-Action Series Character Art for his work on Murderbot.

+Alexander Skarsgård was nominated for the 31st Critics' Choice Award for Best Actor in a Comedy Series in 2026.

+Carrie Grace and Laura Jean Shannon were nominated for a Costume Designers Guild Award in the category of Excellence in Sci-Fi/Fantasy Television for their work on FreeCommerce.

+Amanda Jones was nominated for a Composers & Lyricists Award for Outstanding Original Title Sequence for a Television Production.